| The Marriage of Guy Fawkes and Maria Pulleyn

 he standardised his name.
 However as the earlier document post dates the marriage claim, it

+is almost certain any such marriage document would have used FAUXE.
 Lastly we come to the question of dates.
 It seems curious that there is an exact date

 for the birth of Thomas Fawkes, yet the source is not confirmed.
 I believe that this is